-Magnus Bane emerged from the dark dungeons of Lightwood Hall in a state of disarray that would have utterly ruined his reputation, had anyone been awake to see.
-Thankfully, it was well past midnight and most of the estate’s guests had already gone to bed.
+Magnus Bane emerged from the dungeons of Lightwood Hall in a state of disarray that would have utterly ruined his reputation, had anyone been awake to see him.
+Thankfully, it was well past midnight and most of the estate’s guests had already retired for the night.
 Magnus himself had been in his own warm bed earlier, and wanted nothing more than to return to it as soon as possible.
 The dungeon was damp, he was dressed only in a thin silk nightshirt, and he was chilled to the bone.

-The iron door was heavier than he expected, though, and as it swung shut behind him it clanged, the sound echoing down the empty corridor.
-To Magnus’s ears it was practically deafening.
-He swore softly and ducked into an alcove, pressing himself to the wall before peering out to make certain no one was rushing forward, pitchforks waving, to brand him a thief or a brigand in the night.
-The flickering witchlight stones along the passageway cast dancing shadows on the wall as he waited with his heart pounding in his ears.
-Fortunately, the corridor remained deserted and he continued on his way.
-The carved stone staircase at the end of the passage led him out into what he recognized as the first floor library – he breathed a sigh of relief; hopefully he could find his way from here.
+The iron door was heavier than he expected, though, and as it swung shut behind him it clanged.
+The sound echoed down the empty corridor.
+He swore softly and ducked into an alcove, pressing himself to the wall before daring to look out.
+The flickering witchlight stones along the passageway cast dancing shadows on the wall.
+There was no immediate sign of an angry mob rushing forward, pitchforks and torches waving, to brand him a thief or a brigand in the night.
+He waited for several long minutes with his heart pounding in his ears.
+Fortunately, the corridor remained deserted.
+When he finally continued on his way, the carved stone staircase at the end of the passage led him out into the library.
+Magnus breathed a sigh of relief.
+Hopefully he could find his way from here.

 The last thing Magnus needed was to be found in a compromising position.
-It was all well and good for the local peasantry to brand him a mystic, or for the gentry to speculate over their brandy and cards about his various love affairs.
-Magnus, who had been orphaned young, then adopted and raised by a kind monastic Brotherhood, had earned his way into society by virtue of his independent wealth and charm, capitalizing occasionally on his more specialized talents - which the Clave allowed so long as Magnus was discreet, and so long as he remained at their beck and call when needed.
-But to be caught outside of his room at a late hour in only his bedclothes would certainly do him no favors.
-No matter how rich or dashingly handsome one might be, a man with no reputation was as good as cast out into the street.
+It was all well and good for the local peasantry to brand him a simple mundane mystic, or for the gentry to speculate over their brandy and cards about his rumored love affairs.
+Magnus, who had been orphaned young, then adopted and raised by a kind monastic Brotherhood, had earned his way into society by virtue of his independent wealth and charm.
+He understood that no matter how popular he might become, because of this he would always be viewed in a different light than those born into their wealth and station - as if achieving their position by doing absolutely nothing to earn it made them somehow better than a man who had clawed his way up off the streets.
+Of course, he did capitalize occasionally on his non-mundane talents - which the Clave allowed, so long as Magnus was discreet, and so long as he remained at their beck and call when needed.
+Doing the right favors for the right people did help him keep his place in the ranks a little more securely.
+But to be caught outside of his room at a late hour in only his bedclothes would do him no good.
+No matter how rich or dashingly handsome one might be, a man with a damaged reputation was as good as cast out of society's circles.

 Magnus continued towards the guest wing of the estate, or rather in the direction he thought it was most likely to be.
 Lightwood Hall was massive, and though he’d only been there for a single day he’d already been lost several times.
 His bare feet were silent as he crept along the marble-floored hallway.
 Even though most of the Lightwoods’ guests and the servants would be in their chambers at this hour, there could be a few stragglers still roaming the halls.
-Of course there was always the chance of stumbling over a forbidden romantic tryst in the dark twisting passageways of any such place.
+There was always the chance of stumbling over a forbidden romantic tryst in the dark, twisting passageways of any such place.
 Magnus had been nearly caught a few times himself, in his carefree younger days.
-But he had grown much cleverer and more circumspect with age.
-It had been years since he’d been caught at anything he didn’t want to be caught at.
+But he had grown wiser and more circumspect with age.
+It had been decades since he’d been caught at anything he didn’t want to be caught doing.

 He listened carefully to every noise, every creak as he made his way through the house.
 Just as Magnus neared the main staircase - so close he could almost touch the intricate carving of the banisters - a noise from behind made his heart skip a beat.
 He froze mid-stride and peered over his shoulder at the growing triangle of light emerging from the doorway of the billiard room.
 Tension coiled in his stomach.
 Someone was coming.

-From the shadowed recesses beneath the staircase, Lord Alexander Lightwood watched the stealthy movements of the cautious figure nearing the stairs.
+From the shadowed recesses beneath the staircase, Lord Alexander Lightwood watched the stealthy movements of the cautious figure approaching the stairs.
 At first glance, flitting between strips of cold silvery moonlight from the windows and the long shadows of the semi-darkened hallway, the stranger had appeared more like a spirit than flesh and blood.
 Alec had ducked under the stairs as a reflex, momentarily startled by the apparition.
-But as the ghostly form had moved closer its identity had been unmistakable.
+But as the ghostly form moved closer its identity became unmistakable.

-Magnus Bane had been invited to Lightwood Hall by Alec’s mother without his prior knowledge.
-It was not an unusual occurrence; his widowed mother frequently invited all manner of people to their home in her obsessive quest for truth, enlightenment and consolidation of the family's power.
-Alec and his siblings had attempted for years to dissuade their mother from the more occult pursuits, but had met with little success.
+Magnus Bane had been invited to Lightwood Hall by Alec’s mother, without the Duke's knowledge or consent.
+It was not an unusual occurrence; his widowed mother frequently invited all manner of people to their home in her obsessive quest for consolidation of the family's political power.
+Alec and his siblings had attempted for years to dissuade their mother from these pursuits, but had met with little success.
 That was to be expected - Lady Maryse Lightwood was a force to be reckoned with.
-Now, with scandal threatening to erupt around their family at the recent unexplained death of Alec's fiancé, Lady Lydia Branwell - whether by suicide or murder was yet to be determined, a mystery in which Alec himself was not above suspicion - Alec had a hunch that his mother was seeking someone who could speak to the spirits of the dead.
-And rumor had it that Magnus Bane was the person to do just that.
+Now, with scandal threatening to erupt around their family at the recent unexplained death of Alec's fiancée, Lady Lydia Branwell - whether by suicide or murder yet to be determined, a mystery in which Alec himself was not above suspicion - Alec had a hunch that his mother was seeking someone who could help clear Alec's name.
+And rumor had it that Magnus Bane, a well known psychic medium, could be the person to do just that.

 Was this all a part of Bane’s confidence game, he wondered?
 Was he masquerading the halls as a ‘ghost’ to prop up business for his own psychic endeavors?
 Or was he returning from a romantic midnight tryst?
 Alec didn’t know, but he meant to find out.
 If Mr. Bane was playing at being a spirit, attempting to frighten other guests to line his own pockets further, he would send the charlatan packing regardless of his mother’s protests.